backupbrew/switchbrew/Applet Manager services.md

 | 0   | Open                | No input.
 Returns an [\#IStorageAccessor](#IStorageAccessor "wikilink").                 |
 | 1   | OpenTransferStorage | No input.
 Returns an [\#ITransferStorageAccessor](#ITransferStorageAccessor "wikilink"). |

-Commands which take an IStorage as input use an unknown input u32 for that.

 ## IStorageAccessor

 | Cmd | Name    | Notes                                             |